Jose Siri Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.53 team ERA that ranks 21st across all MLB pitching staffs.
+- The Tigers' 4.50 team ERA ranks 21st across all MLB pitching staffs.

-- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (129 total, 1.2 per game).
+- Tigers pitchers combine to rank 15th in baseball in home runs given up (129 total, 1.2 per game).

-- Skubal (1-1) gets the starting nod for the Tigers in his sixth start of the season.
-He's put together a 4.57 ERA in 21 2/3 innings pitched, with 27 strikeouts.
+- Manning makes the start for the Tigers, his 10th of the season.
+He is 3-3 with a 4.34 ERA and 36 strikeouts in 47 2/3 innings pitched.

-- In his most recent outing on Sunday against the Miami Marlins, the lefty went 4 2/3 innings, allowing four earned runs while surrendering six hits.
+- The right-hander last appeared on Tuesday against the Pittsburgh Pirates, when he tossed six innings, allowing four earned runs while giving up eight hits.

-- In five games this season, the 26-year-old has a 4.57 ERA and 11.2 strikeouts per nine innings, while allowing a batting average of .228 to his opponents.
+- In nine games this season, the 25-year-old has an ERA of 4.34, with 6.8 strikeouts per nine innings.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.